mikeryanmay/ted.workshop.github.io/bibliography.md

 		year    = "2013"
 	%} </li>

-    - Clear discussion of the basic non-identifiability inherent in divergence-time estimation, and how this particular problem differs in this fundamental way from typical applications of Bayesian inference (the data can never overwhelm the prior.)
+    <p style="color:orange"> Clear discussion of the basic non-identifiability inherent in divergence-time estimation, and how this particular problem differs in this fundamental way from typical applications of Bayesian inference (the data can never overwhelm the prior.) </p>

 	<li> {% include citation.html
 		authors = "Condamine, Fabien L., Nathalie S. Nagalingum, Charles R. Marshall, and Hélène Morlon"